black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 Like you did with your getMean function, you need to add your getMedian function to your calculate logic.

 Declare a variable median and assign it the value of getMedian(numbers).
 Then, query the DOM for the #median element and set the textContent to median.

+# Step 28
+Your next calculation is the mode, which is the number that appears most often in the list.
+To get started, declare a getMode function that takes the same array parameter you have been using.